lawrencegripper/azbrowse/docs/design/README.md

 Everything gets started in `cmd/azbrowse/cmd.go`

-## Style/Qwerks
+## Style/Quirks

 1. Lots of strings are composed in the code.
 The `+` concat style is preferred throughout the codebase over `fmt` and `%s` as it was my (Lawrence) preference as I believe it's more readable when things started out with `go 1.13`.
 1. The `Status` notifications are an overly complex `pub/sub` system that I'd not use if I had a do-over.
 I'll cover this later in the doc.

 ...
-Probably more
+Probably more.

 ## Talking to Azure

-When talking to Azure in `azbrowse` you'll use the `armclient` helpers.
+For connecting to Azure API's in `azbrowse` you'll use the `armclient` helpers.

 Early on we made a choice **not** to use the Golang SDK for Azure.

-Instead we talk directly to the API's of the individual [`resourceProviders`](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types) using the code in [`armclient`](../../pkg/armclient).
+Instead, we talk directly to the API's of the individual [`resourceProviders`](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types) using the code in [`armclient`](../../pkg/armclient).

 Using the REST methods directly via the helpers in `armclient` allows us to do the following: